Frequently Asked Questions (FAQ)

 Where can I get the supplements that you recommend?

 You are welcome to shop anywhere you would like for the supplements.
 We recommend avoiding store brands and purchasing only from reputable brands with cGMP certification, NSF certification, and that do independent laboratory testing to verify purity/identity of the substance.
 There are many adulterated supplements and vitamins out there on the market.
 If we have a specific product in mind for you, we will provide you with information on buying the product through our online/EHR portal and the name of the supplement/manufacturer so that you can purchase it wherever you would like.
+We also send product recommendations to our online dispensary, Fullscript, for your convenience of ordering.

 Will you be my Primary Care Physician (PCP)?